 Well, so we asked ourselves, how can we govern ourselves?
 And everybody else said, “Well, indigenous peoples are ugly, and the ugly cannot be in power.”
 But we said, “Well, whether we’re ugly or not, we are going to govern ourselves.”
 So we threw out class struggle, and we threw out armed struggle, and we recovered our own identity and our own culture.
 And I’m very proud to say that this is an image of our grandmothers, of our elders.
 And so, we recovered our identity, and we realized that actually we live well in our communities, in our culture, and that we needed to continue to promote our harmony with nature.
 And we see that our harmony with nature is like the complementary relationship of men and women, and we think that plants and animals are our brothers and sisters.
 And all of this is part of our world view and the basis of our identity, and that identity in turn is the basis of the political instrument that helped us move forward and take power.

-The census that was done in 2001 shows us that 80% of Bolivians are, in fact, indigenous.
+The census that was done in 2001 shows us that 80 percent of Bolivians are, in fact, indigenous.
 So this statistic really made us think that we could participate in the elections and that we could have an indigenous candidate and that we could win the presidential elections.

-AMY GOODMAN: Felix Villca, he is an Aymara Indian, senior advisor to the Bolivian Foreign Ministry.
+AMY GOODMAN: Felix Villca, he is an Aymara Indian, senior adviser to the Bolivian Foreign Ministry.
 More with him in a moment.

 FELIX VILLCA: [translated] So, in November 2005, there were presidential elections again.
-Evo Morales was our candidate, and he won with 54% of the votes.
+Evo Morales was our candidate, and he won with 54 percent of the votes.

-So it’s been ten months of us in power, of indigenous government, and in these ten months, electoral promises have been fulfilled.
+So it’s been 10 months of us in power, of indigenous government, and in these 10 months, electoral promises have been fulfilled.
 Evo Morales has not betrayed us.
 And on May 1st of this year, the hydrocarbon resources were nationalized and taken away from multinational companies like Petrobras.
 As we speak, we’re looking at nationalizing the mines and revamping all of the laws on land and promoting an agrarian reform to distribute land to indigenous peoples.
-On August 6, 2006, the constitutional assembly convened in Sucre to revamp the constitution and reform it to duly reflect the rights of indigenous peoples.
-Fifteen days ago, we signed new contracts with the companies that exploit natural gas in Bolivia, and this has meant that millions of dollars are now pouring into the national coffers, and with this money, we have been distributing to each student 100 Bolivars so that they can buy school supplies and their school uniform.
+On August 6, 2006, the Constitutional Assembly convened in Sucre to revamp the constitution and reform it to duly reflect the rights of indigenous peoples.
+Fifteen days ago, we signed new contracts with the companies that exploit natural gas in Bolivia, and this has meant that millions of dollars are now pouring into the national coffers, and with this money, we have been distributing to each student 100 bolivars so that they can buy school supplies and their school uniform.